CNebulaX Handbook (built 1.06.04, September 9th 2006)

 |

-• CALCULATION OF VISIBILITY: It works equally
+• CALCULATION OF VISIBILITY: It works equally well

-well for stellar and nonstellar objects.
-Calculation
+for stellar and nonstellar objects.
+Calculation of

-of visibility includes locating the optimal combination of eyepieces, Barlow
+visibility includes locating the optimal combination of eyepieces, Barlow

 lenses, and focal reducers.

-prediction system is explained in detail in the auxiliary documentation.
-To
+The prediction system is explained in

-learn how it works, activate the Help pop-up menu, and select the entry "Prediction
+pop-up menu, and select the entry "Prediction of visibility".
+It is

-of visibility".
-It is based in the direct use of the Blackwell's response
+based in the direct use of the Blackwell's response surface giving the eye

-surface giving the eye detection performance.
-It is particularly good for small
+detection performance.
+It is particularly good for small and faint deep sky

-and faint deep sky objects, but it works even for planets in daylight
+objects, but it works even for planets in daylight conditions, or for stars in

 Activate